RicoJia/sawyer_picasso/README.md

 # Sawyer the Picasso

 ## Project Overview
 A robot can draw like an artist!
-In this project,In the following package, you are able to draw a custom picture on a piece of letter size paper using a Rethink Sawyer Robot.
+In this project, you are able to draw a custom picture on a piece of letter size paper using a Rethink Sawyer Robot.
 The package implements the drawing process on a pixel by pixel basis, using [Depth-First-Search algorithm](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/).
-Also, the drawing quality is further ensured by force control, so don't worry about bumpy or slant surfaces!
+The drawing quality is further enhanced by a force control feature, so don't worry about bumpy or slanted surfaces!

 ##### Authors
 Rico Jia - ruotongjia2020@u.northwestern.edu